Peyton Bair: Collegiate career

-Returning from his 2 year mission Bair worked rigorously to get his body and mind back into competition state throughout his freshman season.
+Returning from his 2-year mission, Bair worked to get his body and mind back into competition shape throughout his freshman season.

+Bair would red shirt the Indoor Season.

-He would set a PR in the decathlon placing 3rd at the SEC Championships with a score of 7903.
+In the Outdoor Season Bair would set a PR in the decathlon placing 3rd at the SEC Championships with a score of 7903.
 At the NCAA Outdoor Championships Bair would place 11th.